faleksic9/Loan-Approval-Prediction/analysis_deliverable/tech_report/README.md

 **Alternative Hypothesis #1: Minorities have a different likelihood of having their loan denied than whites.**

-Test: 2 sample independent proportions z test.
+**Test**: 2 sample independent proportions z test.

-Why Test: We used this test to determine if there is a significant difference between loan denial rate between minorities and whites.
+**Why Test**: We used this test to determine if there is a significant difference between loan denial rate between minorities and whites.
 Since rates are proportions, we needed to use the z test to come to a conclusion.

-Statistical Results: The p-value was approximately 0, so our findings are significant.
+**Statistical Results**: The p-value was approximately 0, so our findings are significant.
 The rate of denials for minorities was approximately 0.26% while the rate of denials for whites was approximately 0.17%.

-Conclusion: Because of the p-value, we accept our hypothesis, meaning the statistical results support our assumption.
+**Conclusion**: Because of the p-value, we accept our hypothesis, meaning the statistical results support our assumption.
 From our test, we can conclude there is a significant difference in loan denial between white people and minorities.

-Intuitions: Intuitively, it makes sense that minorities have a higher chance of having their loan denied.
+**Intuitions**: Intuitively, it makes sense that minorities have a higher chance of having their loan denied.
 Due to inherent prejudices and racism built into the system, many factors like income differences, discrimination, etc could have led to this disparity.

 **Alternative Hypothesis #2: Minorities have lower income levels than whites.**

-Test: One-sided two sample t-test.
+**Test**: One-sided two sample t-test.

-Why Test: We used this test to examine whether there is a significant difference in mean of two samples (minorities and whites incomes), which are independent.
+**Why Test**: We used this test to examine whether there is a significant difference in mean of two samples (minorities and whites incomes), which are independent.

-Statistical Results: Since the p-value was approximately 0, our findings are significant.
+**Statistical Results**: Since the p-value was approximately 0, our findings are significant.
 This was the income level breakdown of averages across racial groups:
 American Indian or Alaska Native: $62,000
 Black or African American: $58,000